 Theo de Jong is a PhD candidate in History at Leiden University.

 Alie Lassche is a PhD candidate in History at Leiden University.
+In 2019, she completed her research master’s Dutch literature and culture at Utrecht University with distinction, and wrote a thesis on topical fluctuation in early modern Dutch songs.
 In general, she is interested in using computational methods to research cultural products, in order to investigate cultural change over time.

 Roser Morante is postdoctoral researcher at VU University Amsterdam.
 She is member of the Computational Lexicology & Terminology (CLTL) lab.
 Her general interest is deep text understanding by machines.
 She applies supervised and unsupervised techniques to semantic-oriented natural language processing tasks at sentence, document and multi-document level.
 Her main research focus is on processing extra-propositional aspects of meaning, such as modality, factuality, attribution, or negation.